TechBridgeWorld/TechCafeGames/README.md

 *Note: both the local version and brainrace.herokuapp.com pull content from techcafe-teacher.herokuapp.com.
 To make the local version pull from a locally hosted teacher portal:*

-- in node_techcafe.js, in the options variable, change from
+-in node_techcafe.js, in the options variable, change from

     var options = {
 	host: 'techcafe-teacher.herokuapp.com',